Robert Pinsky

 Robert Pinsky (born October 20, 1940) is an American poet, essayist, literary critic, and translator.
-From 1997 to 2000, he served as Poet Laureate Consultant in Poetry to the Library of Congress.
-Pinsky is the author of nineteen books, most of which are collections of his poetry.
-His published work also includes critically acclaimed translations, Dante Alighieri's Inferno and The Separate Notebooks by Czesław Miłosz.
-He teaches at Boston University.
+He was the first United States Poet Laureate to serve three terms.
+Recognized worldwide, Pinsky's work has earned numerous accolades.
+Pinsky is a professor of English and creative writing in the graduate writing program at Boston University.
+In 2015, the university named him a William Fairfield Warren Distinguished Professor, the highest honor bestowed on senior faculty members who are actively involved in teaching, research, scholarship, and university civic life.

 Biography

 Early life and education

-Pinsky was born in Long Branch, New Jersey to Jewish parents, Sylvia (née Eisenberg) and Milford Simon Pinsky, an optician.
+Pinsky was born in Long Branch, New Jersey, to Jewish parents, Sylvia (née Eisenberg) and Milford Simon Pinsky, an optician.
 He attended Long Branch High School.
 He received a B.A. from Rutgers University in New Brunswick, New Jersey, and earned both an M.A. and PhD from Stanford University, where he was a Stegner Fellow in creative writing.
 He was a student of Francis Fergusson and Paul Fussell at Rutgers and Yvor Winters at Stanford.

 Personal life

 Pinsky married Ellen Jane Bailey, a clinical psychologist, in 1961.
 They have three children.
-Pinsky taught at Wellesley College and at the University of California at Berkeley, and now lives in Cambridge, Massachusetts and teaches in the graduate writing program at Boston University.
+Pinsky taught at Wellesley College and at the University of California at Berkeley, and since 1989 has lived in Cambridge, Massachusetts, and teaches in the graduate writing program at Boston University.